Vyacheslav1557/docs/README.md

 The Gate system is a platform for competitive programming.
 It provides a user-friendly interface called [Gate](https://github.com/Vyacheslav1557/gate) written in nextjs, typescript.
-The whole system is based on a built from scratch RESTful API and Websocket API called [Tester](https://github.com/Vyacheslav1557/tester) written in Go.
+The whole system is based on a built from scratch RESTful API called [Tester](https://github.com/Vyacheslav1557/tester) written in Go.
 It includes [feature-rich LaTeX support](#latex-tables) for problem statements, resource management, execution of solutions, real-time updates, sessions and much more.